 - Shelley Wigley, Ph.D., and Weiwu Zhang, Ph.D.
 “A Study of PR Practitioners’ Use of Social Media in Crisis Planning,” Public Relations Journal, Vol. 5, No. 3

-William (Bill) M. Murray, CAE, is president and chief operating officer of the Public Relations Society of America (PRSA)
+William (Bill) M. Murray, CAE, is the chief executive officer of the Public Relations Society of America (PRSA)